 Refinancing.
-On August 4, 2006, we completed our private offering of \$250.0 million aggregate principal amount of our 83/s% senior unsecured notes due 2016 (the "old notes").
-The old notes will mature on July 15, 2016 and accrue interest at the rate of 83/s% per year.
+On August 4, 2006, we completed our private offering of \$250.0 million aggregate principal amount of our 83/8% senior unsecured notes due 2016 (the "old notes").
+The old notes will mature on July 15, 2016 and accrue interest at the rate of 83/8% per year.
 Interest on the old notes is payable semi-annually in arrears on each January 15 and July 15, commencing on January 15, 2007.
-In connection with the completion of the offering of the old notes, we consummated our previously announced cash tender offers and consent solicitations (together, the "Tender Offer") for our 111/s% senior secured notes due 2012 (the "senior secured notes") and our 121/2% senior subordinated notes due 2013 (the "senior subordinated notes due 2013 (the "senior subordinated notes").
-We used the net proceeds of the offering of the old notes, together with cash on hand and borrowings under our senior secured credit facility, to purchase \$195.5 million in aggregate principal amount of the senior secured notes (representing approximately 97.8% of the previously outstanding senior secured notes), and \$53.0 million in aggregate principal amount of the senior subordinated notes (representing 100% of the previously outstanding senior secured notes), and \$53.0 million in aggregate principal amount, accrued and unpaid interest, consent fee amounts and premiums paid in connection with the purchase of the senior secured notes was approximately \$217.6 million.
-The total principal amount, accrued and unpaid interest, consent fee amounts and premiums paid in connection with the purchase of the senior secured notes was approximately \$60.1 million.
+In connection with the completion of the offering of the old notes, we consummated our previously announced cash tender offers and consent solicitations (together, the "Tender Offer") for our 111/8% senior secured notes due 2012 (the "senior secured notes") and our 121⁄2% senior subordinated notes due 2013 (the "senior subordinated notes").
+We used the net proceeds of the offering of the old notes, together with cash on hand and borrowings under our senior secured credit facility, to purchase \$195.5 million in aggregate principal amount of the senior secured notes (representing approximately 97.8% of the previously outstanding senior secured notes), and \$53.0 million in aggregate principal amount of the senior subordinated notes (representing 100% of the previously outstanding senior subordinated notes) that were validly tendered.
+The total principal amount, accrued and unpaid interest, consent fee amounts and premiums paid in connection with the purchase of the senior secured notes was approximately \$217.6 million.
+The total principal amount, accrued and unpaid interest, consent fee amounts and premiums paid in connection with the purchase of the senior subordinated notes was approximately \$60.1 million.
 In connection with the Tender Offer, we amended the indenture under which the senior secured notes were issued.
 The amendments eliminated substantially all of the restrictive covenants and a number of events of default.
 The remaining senior secured notes are not redeemable at our option prior to June 15, 2007.
-Thereafter, the senior secured notes are redeemable at our option, in whole or in part in
+Thereafter, the senior secured notes are redeemable at our option, in whole or in part in cash at redemption price percentages that decline to par on or after June 15, 2010, in each case together with accrued and unpaid interest, if any, to the date of redemption.